htool-ddm/htool_documentation/docs/source/introduction/ddm.rst

 Domain decomposition solvers
 ############################

 This is a quick introduction to domain decomposition solvers for dense/compressed systems, and how they are implemented in Htool-DDM.
 These techniques have been introduced in :footcite:t:`Hebeker1990PSA` and analysed in papers like :footcite:t:`StephanTran1998DDA,Heuer1996EA$` for application to boundary integral equations.
-One goal of this library is to provide DD solvers with a GenEO coarse space :footcite:t:`MarchandClaeysEtAl2020TLP,Marchand2020SMB`.
+One goal of this library is to provide DD solvers with a GenEO coarse space from :footcite:t:`MarchandClaeysEtAl2020TLP,Marchand2020SMB`.

 Iterative solvers
 =================